 In Hawaii, Linda’s art has been included in shows at the Volcano Art Center, the Hawaii Museum of Contemporary Arts and the Wailoa Arts and Cultural Center.
 She is a member of the Hawaii Island Network of Artists.
-Her work is currently represented by One Gallery in Hilo, Volcano Art Center and Dreams of Paradise.
+Her work is currently represented by One Gallery in Hilo and the Volcano Art Center.
 In New York, she is a member of the curated online Artist Showcase Gallery at Manhattan Arts International: www.manhattanarts.com/linda-s-watson/

 "Occasionally people ask me why I paint abstractions, despite my classical training as an artist.
 I paint abstracts because early on I discovered that there is infinitely more to art than just painting reality.
 Painting in this manner gives me the freedom to throw out all the rules.
 Abstraction allows me to tap in to my feelings, intuition and inventiveness, and work in a more spontaneous manner.
 I enjoy a creative process in which nothing is 'wrong' and the joy comes from playing with materials, colors, shapes, ideas and design.
 I invite the viewer to share with me the intangible mysteries that abstract forms evoke".